Everything You Need To Know About The National Civil Rights Museum In Memphis, TN

 This is another picture of me with my niece.
-In this picture we are sitting on the bus, at the front of the bus.
-In a lot of cities, public transportation was very important.
-It was how so many people got to work and to their homes.
-Rose Parks was such a phenomenal woman.
-She broke the "law," but it was for a good reason.
-People should be able to sit were they please and not be relegated to second-class citizenship.
+In this picture, we are sitting on the bus, at the front of the bus.
+In a lot of cities, public transportation was critical.
+It was how so many people got to work and their homes.
+Rosa Parks was such a phenomenal woman.
+She broke the “law,” but it was for a good reason.
+People should be able to sit where they please and not be relegated to second-class citizenship.

 Organizing In Mississippi

 Here is another example of how some of the exhibits are set up.
 I love that it's a mix of text and Civil Rights movement documents.

 This is one of my favorite pieces to see every time I go to the museum.
 I love the messaging behind this part of the museum.

 There are a ton of murals celebrating the National Civil Rights Museum and the Civil Rights movement in general.
 I love this mural that was beside the museum.